ajoh504/referenceguides/Python/04-standard-library.md

 # Output: A list of all files and subdirectories in your current working directory

 ```

+`x.exists()` returns a Boolean value determining whether or not the file path is valid.
+Works with external and optical drives.

+`x.is_dir()` or `x.is_file()` returns a Boolean value determining whether or not the path is a directory or file, respectively.

+`x.write_text(<string argument>)` writes text to a plain text file as long as x contains a valid file.
+The text must be supplemented as a string argument. `x.read_text()` will return the contents of the plain text file contained in the variable x.

 Follow the `'*'` argument with a file extension to return all items with that file type: `x.glob('*.pdf')`

 Sources: [Automate the Boring Stuff Ch 9](https://automatetheboringstuff.com/2e/chapter9/)